 - Type: LMS Stanier 8F

 - Unit 45160 (WD348) was bought back in 1989 by private British collectors and transferred to the United Kingdom.
-She is now restored to the original LMS type and working on the Gloucestershire Warwickshire Railway "The Honeybourne Line".
+She is now restored to the original LMS type.

 - Other WD 8F preserved: LMS 8233 (WD 307), this engine served in Persia and Egypt before returning to the United Kingdom, where it is preserved in working order.
 It is currently based on the Severn Valley Railway.

 Just before World War II, the British War Department (WD) realized the need for a modern engine, suitable for service on the front and choose an existing design from the LMS: the 8F type designed under the leadership of Sir William Stanier.
 From 1939 to 1941, the WD placed orders for a total of 208 engines with three suppliers: North British Locomotive, Beyer Peacock and Vulcan Foundry.
 In addition, the WD requisitioned 51 engines from the LMS in 1941.
 The delivery started in May 1940 and the engines were soon dispatched to Egypt, Palestine and Persia on military assignments.
 In 1944, some engines went to Italy.

 Around March 1940, the British Government took the decision to send 25 8F to Turkey for the following reasons:

 - the engines were a partial replacement for a pre war contract for 58 (or 68?) locomotives, 2-10-0 of the 1E type that could no longer be supplied by the British industry under the original price and conditions.

 - Britain feared that friendship of neutral Turkey could not be maintained if it did not send some equipment.
 Remember that in 1943, Germany supplied to Turkey 53 BR52 kriegsloks . * The Turkish government made sure that this fact was well known to British spies.